Chinese Travel Document: Eligibility

-Chinese nationals born abroad with a jus soli citizenship may apply for the Travel Documents.
-They may instead directly apply for Chinese Passports if their countries of birth do not offer birthright citizenship.
+Chinese nationals born abroad who also receive jus soli citizenship may apply for the Travel Document.
+They may instead directly apply for Chinese passports if their countries of birth do not offer birthright citizenship or they are not otherwise citizens of their country of birth at birth.

 Types

 The Travel Document is available in two formats: single entry for one year, and valid for multiple entries for two years.
 The former type only allows the bearer to enter and exit China once; the latter can travel to and from China multiple times within two years.
 If the bearer acquires a visa to a third country, they may travel to the third country.
 If the single-entry Travel Document is marked with "Valid for return to home country only" (仅限回国有效), the Travel Document will be invalid after the bearer returns.
 They may not be extended.

 Application requirements

 The applicant shall approach any of the Chinese embassies, consulates, and other foreign offices in person to file the application.
 The application fee is lowered to US$18 or the equivalent in local currency starting from July 1, 2019, in accordance to a new fee standard proved by the Ministry of Finance.
 Previously, starting on October 8, 2013, the application fee was $35 or the equivalent in local currency.